Ahmed al-Sharaa: Conflict with ISIS

-Brief declaration of an Islamic Emirate in Syria (2014)

-In July 2014, an audio recording of a major rally of fighters in Syria was leaked, including al-Sharaa, al-Nusra Front spokesman and former Osama bin Laden aide Abu Firas al-Suri, and al-Nusra deputy Emir and former Egyptian Islamic Jihad commander Ahmad Salama Mabruk.
-In it, al-Suri could be heard introducing al-Sharaa as "Abu Mohammad al-Julani", al-Nusra's emir, who then spoke of establishing an Islamic emirate in Syria.
-In a video released by al-Nusra on 8 August 2014, al-Suri said al-Nusra would declare an emirate in Syria only after consulting with other factions.
+In July 2014, an audio recording of a major rally of fighters in Syria was leaked, including al-Sharaa, al-Nusra Front spokesman and former Osama bin Laden aide Abu Firas al-Suri, and Jabhat al-Nusra deputy emir and former Egyptian Islamic Jihad commander Ahmad Salama Mabruk.
+In it, al-Suri could be heard introducing al-Sharaa as "Abu Mohammad al-Julani", Jabhat al-Nusra's emir, who then spoke of establishing an Islamic emirate in Syria.
+In a video released by al-Nusra Front on 8 August 2014, al-Suri said Jabhat al-Nusra would declare an emirate in Syria only after consulting with other factions.